-Katharine Hall (Children's Institute)
+Katharine Hall (Children's Institute, University of Cape Town)

 Section 27(1)(b) of the Constitution of South Africa provides that "everyone has the right to have access to ... sufficient ... water" and section 24(a) states that "everyone has the right to an environment that is not harmful to their health or well-being".